Briiqn/MemoryPoC/README.md

 ## Running in a Virtual Machine

 Please note that MemoryPoC is intended to be executed in a virtual machine environment.
 Running it on a physical machine may lead to unintended consequences.
-Make sure to set up a suitable virtual environment before testing the concept.
+Make sure to set up a suitable virtual environment before testing the concept.This also requires a Java Runtime >=21

 ## Origins and Inspiration